Ilha de Itamaracá: History

 In the early 1500s before Portuguese colonization, when under Dutch control, the island was the site of a trading post for furs and other native goods, and transhipment depot for Brazilwood.
 In 1516, was founded the first sugar cane mill in Portuguese America - the oldest still-inhabited, Portuguese settlement in America.
-The island at that time was occupied by various loosely related tribes of Tupi-Guarani native South American peoples.
+The island at that time was occupied by various loosely related tribes of Tupi-Guarani native peoples.
 Later, the island became part of the Captaincy of Itamaracá (most of which today is occupied by the state of Paraiba) which took its name from the island, established by King John III of Portugal in 1534.
 The chief economic activity in the following century and a half was sugar cane processing, in engenhos (sugar mills), and coconut production.
 While Itamaracá was administratively separate, it operated as a political and economic subdivision of Pernambuco.
 With the rise of the gold economy in the late 17th century, Itamaracá became economically isolated.

 Itamaracá is reputed for having one of the first, if not the first, Jewish community in the Americas.
 In the Yosef Goldman Collection, there is a book titled Sefer Shefa Tal, a kabbalistic volume that was printed in Hanau, Germany, in 1612.
 It contains a handwritten statement of ownership by Rabbi Jacob Lagarto of a congregation in Tamarica, Brazil.
 Rabbi Lagarto came to Brazil as a young man and was the author of a volume of aphorisms (copies of which, evidently, no longer exist).
 The book is the only known physical link to this Jewish community, since there are no other known artifacts from it.